-The SOM Foundation is pleased to announce the creation of the Robert L. Wesley Award.
-The new award will support BIPOC undergraduate students enrolled in architecture, landscape architecture, urban design, or structural engineering programs across the US.
-The $10,000 award is an unrestricted scholarship that aims to support the academic development of the student.
-In addition to the economic support, recipients of the award will be paired with one of the jurors who will act as their mentor for the year.
-The award honors Robert L. Wesley, the first Black partner at SOM.
-For more information about the award, visit the award page.
+The SOM Foundation is pleased to announce the opening of the 2022 Robert L. Wesley Award.
+The award supports BIPOC undergraduate students enrolled in architecture, landscape architecture, interior architecture, urban design, or engineering programs in the United States.
+This year, three students will receive a $10,000 award in addition to a yearlong mentorship program that connects the students with leading BIPOC practitioners and educators.
+The award is named in honor of Robert L. Wesley, the first Black partner at SOM.